open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

 ## Create and launch an HTTP Server

-In your `roll-dice` project, utilize the oatpp library by referencing the oatpp headers and linking them when compiling your project..
+In your `OpenTelemetry-Starter-Project` folder, create a subfolder `roll-dice`, where the Oat++ library will be used by referencing the oatpp headers and linking them when compiling your project.

 Create a file called `CMakeLists.txt` to define the oatpp library directories, include paths, and link against oatpp during the compilation process.